Illinois Standards: More Mental Health Supports Required

-The Illinois Early Learning Guidelines include SEL competencies for birth to age 3 and SEL competencies for age 3 to kindergarten.
-Illinois has also developed SEL competencies for K-12, which align with the Early Learning Developmental Standards.
+The Illinois Early Learning Guidelines include social and emotional development competencies for birth to age 3 and competencies for age 3 to kindergarten.
+Illinois has also developed social and emotional development competencies for K-12, which align with the Early Learning Developmental Standards.

 For K-12 students, Illinois has outlined the following standards and competencies: